 I felt the relief in switching to the perspective of Beryl and then to that of the serving girl Alice.

 For most writers switching point of view creates confusion, and interferes with the process of getting involved with a character.
-Remarkably, Katherine Mansfield actually breaks this rule to increase involvement, to experience the relief of a sudden liberation from a certain way of looking at the world.
+Remarkably, Katherine Mansfield actually disregards this rule to increase involvement, to experience the relief of a sudden liberation from a certain way of looking at the world – as she herself experienced in breaking from her finishing school education.
 She makes you realise that sometimes people see the world not through their own eyes, but through those of someone more dominant.
 When that person leaves, the world looks different.

 It does make you wonder whether our intolerance of alternative view points in fiction reflects a certain Stanley quality in us all.